 Steering and controlling the Company is further achieved by a set of internal policy documents.
 Internal policies are AGL-specific rule setting documents issued by an authorised owner with the intention to establish binding rules or guidelines for relevant topics.
-Each policy is assigned to the document owner who ensures that:
+Each owner ensures that:

 - The policy is implemented and adhered to;

-- The policy is kept up to date;
+- The policy is kept up to date; and

 - The policy is distributed to the relevant audience (including AGL branches and other parties).